 Web development is one of the fastest-growing trade professions today.
 Many web developers attend community college or university for a degree, but this isn’t necessary.
 Web development is a skilled trade, requiring hands-on expertise rather than theoretical knowledge.

-Professionals in this field are responsible for designing, building, and maintaining websites.
-The median salary for web developers in the US is quite high and the job growth is staggering.
-With the right technical and soft skills, your job search process for web development shouldn’t be too tricky.
+Professionals in this field are responsible for designing, building, and maintaining websites, and with the right technical and soft skills, your job search process for web development shouldn’t be too tricky.

-Web developers earn $77,200 annually, and many developers work from home.
-There are also many transferable skills from web development to help you progress into advanced tech careers.
+Web developers earn $95,380 annually, and many developers work from home.
+There are also many transferable skills from web development to help you progress into more advanced tech careers.

 6. Dental Hygienist

-If you want to become a dental hygienist in 2023, prepare for high average job growth and a comfortable salary of $77,090 per annum.
-Vocational degrees will help you execute primary duties for this profession.
-These duties include examining patients’ dental health, prescribing solutions, and developing a treatment plan for patients.
+If you want to become a dental hygienist in 2025, prepare for high average job growth and a comfortable salary of $94,260 per annum.
+Vocational degrees can help you execute primary duties for this profession.
+These include examining patients’ dental health, prescribing solutions, and developing a treatment plan for patients.

 Many skilled workers in this field also start private practices.
-If you’ve dreamed of becoming your own boss, this career could be for you.
+If you’ve dreamed of starting your own business, this career could be for you.

 7. Diagnostic Medical Sonographer

 Despite the fancy term, you may have already met a sonographer.
-A sonographer is usually the one who answers the question of pregnant moms: Is it a boy or a girl?
 In plain terms, a sonographer uses ultrasound to analyze images and help doctors diagnose a patient, and you need a confident understanding of medical terminology to do this.

 A typical day of a sonographer consists of examining ten patients, on average, with each consultation lasting less than an hour.
-If you want to become a diagnostic medical sonographer you can expect to earn a median salary of $74,320 annually.
+If you want to become a diagnostic medical sonographer, you can expect to earn a median salary of $89,340 annually.

 An associate degree or a professional certificate is sufficient for a career as an ultrasonographer.
 Make sure that the program you choose is accredited before enrolling.